-You’ve already gone through the history of the Mid-Autumn Festival with your kids, bought your mooncakes and tried out some fun crafts, Mid-Autumn style.
+You’ve already gone through the history of the Mid-Autumn Festival with your kids, bought your mooncakes and tried out some fun crafts.
 What else is there left to do but have some festive fun with your little ones?
-The Mid-Autumn Festival events this year will likely include workshops, light displays and lantern walks and other exciting activities that will surely have you in the mood to celebrate the Mid-Autumn Festival.
+We always look forward to all the fab Mid-Autumn Festival events, especially the larger-than-life lantern light-ups and displays, lantern walks, and other exciting activities from lantern-making and mooncake-making workshops to community events.
 Read on to find out what’s happening this year:

 Read more: Kid-Friendly Guide To The Mid-Autumn Festival In Singapore

 Lights by the Lake at Jurong Lake Gardens is back with its signature lantern displays throughout the gardens!
-Look forward to ‘Journey to the West’ themed lantern displays, depicting the fascinating Chinese tale of the Monkey King and his companions.
-Expect lots of lights, F&B vendors, music and cultural experiences at this Mid-Autumn Festival event.
-Be sure to catch the light shows that take place daily from 7.30pm onwards at the Cloud Pagoda at the Chinese Garden, as well as at the Sunken Garden at the Japanese Garden.
+Look forward to brilliantly themed lantern displays and expect lots of lights, F&B vendors, music and cultural experiences at this Mid-Autumn Festival event.
+Each year, there are also light shows that take place daily from 7.30pm onwards at the Cloud Pagoda at the Chinese Garden, as well as at the Sunken Garden at the Japanese Garden.
 The light shows take place every 30 minutes, so take your time to catch them!
 More info here.

 Where: Jurong Lake Gardens